GPU metrics exporter

 The installation process is automated, choosing the appropriate mode based on your cluster's configuration.
 Depending on your cluster configuration, it can be installed in three ways:

-is already present on the node:
+Ifdcgm-exporter is already present on the node:

 - GPU Metrics Exporter (

-installation. - We deploy it as a DaemonSet with a single container.
+gpu-metrics-exporter) will use the existingdcgm-exporterinstallation. - We deploy it as a DaemonSet with a single container.

-is not present, but nv-hostengine
+Ifdcgm-exporter is not present, but nv-hostengine is:

 - We deploy a DaemonSet with two containers:

-are not present:
+If bothdcgm-exporter and nv-hostengine are not present:

 - We deploy a DaemonSet with two containers:

-Once operational, GPU Metrics Exporter continuously collects GPU usage data and sends it to CAST AI.
+Once operational, GPU Metrics Exporter continuously collects GPU usage data and sends it to Cast AI.
 This data forms the basis for our platform's GPU resource optimization and cost management features, helping you maximize the efficiency of your GPU-equipped Kubernetes clusters.

-We recommend caching the DCGM exporter image in your cloud provider's container registry and configuring
+TipWe recommend caching the DCGM exporter image in your cloud provider's container registry and configuring

-to pull the image from there.
+gpu-metrics-exporterto pull the image from there.
 This can help avoid unnecessary data transfer costs.

 Installation